 "One who experiences sixths knows what inspiration is.
 The form of the soul's composition during the experience of the sixth is that of inspiration with clairvoyance."

-THE 5TH: The 5th is the first interval that does not “belong” to the “earthly realm”.
+THE 5TH: The 5th is the first interval (when stated "counting" from the tonic going up) that does not “belong” to the “earthly realm”.

-My personal experience with it is that it brings the cosmic realm into the earthly realm (besides it's function to “lift” a human out of it's lower self, as Steiner mentioned in his lectures).
-I come to that conclusion based on the sensation that the 5th generates with it's attraction towards the 1s t (Tonic).
+My personal experience with it is that the Descending Fifth brings the cosmic realm into the earthly realm.
+The Ascending Fifth “lifts” a human out of it's lower self, as Steiner mentioned in his lectures.
+I come to that conclusion based on the sensation that the descending 5th generates with it's attraction towards the 1s t (Tonic).
 It “brings us (back) to our “lower self”, crossing the “border” between the “Cosmic realm” and the “Earthly realm”.
-The 5th can be seen as the "descension" or the "expansion" from the "spirit" into the "earthly" as well.
+The descending 5th can be seen as the "descension" or the "expansion" from the "spirit" into the "earthly" as well.

 Rudolf Steiner about the 5th: